saud-learning-services/canvas-student-analysis-reformatting/README.md

 ## Inputs

 - any csv file in `quiz_student_analysis_file`
-  > note: if there are multiple csvs in this file they will be combined into a single output
+  > - note: if there are multiple csvs in this file they will be combined into a single output
-  > see "sample.csv"
+  > - see "sample.csv" in the `sample` folder for example (note - you could run this with the sample to see how it works!)

 To extract your Student Analysis file from a quiz, in Canvas navigate to the quiz you are interested in, select "Quiz Statistics", and then "Student Analysis".
-The csv the is generated should then be saved in `quiz_student_analysis_file`
+The csv that is generated should then be saved in `quiz_student_analysis_file`

 ![](imgs/quiz-statistics-button.png)
 ![](imgs/student-analysis-button.png)